varunoberoi/deepstream.io-website-old/pages/blog/realtime-framework-overview/index.md

 Yes, you could.
 Pretty much all modern browsers, Android and iOS versions offer native Websocket support.
 But no, you shouldn't!
 Websocket libraries do a few things that you will definitely want in production.
 They give you:

-- #### hearbeats / keep alive calls
+- #### heartbeats / keep alive calls
 these are tiny messages that are send on pre-defined intervals.
 They make sure that the other side is still responsive and prevent certain network constructs like proxies or firewalls from cutting your connection due to inactivity.

 - #### reconnecting
 if your connection drops, you want it to be re-established.
 Some libraries also queue messages while the connection is down and resend them once it becomes available again.

 - #### http fallback
-if WebSockets are not available, some libraries fall back to http long polling and other techniques to mimick bi-directional communication (collectively known as "comet").
+if WebSockets are not available, some libraries fall back to http long polling and other techniques to mimic bi-directional communication (collectively known as "comet").
 Depending on your target audience this might not be a necessity, but is still a good choice if your app needs to be available within large corporate infrastructures.

 #### [engine.io](https://github.com/socketio/engine.io)
 Engine.io is the transport layer that powers socket.io, but can also be used as a standalone library.
 It incorporates a few unusual design choices, such as starting with http long-polling to ensure immediate connectivity and only upgrade the connection to websocket a bit later.